InContext conducted three pilot projects. In these, alternative practices on community and individual level to meet a societal challenge were applied.

 Lebensklima, Finkenstein, Austria

-The pilot study in Austria is conducted in the village of Finkenstein (see map).
+The pilot study in Austria was conducted in the village of Finkenstein (see map).
 About 8.500 people live in Finkenstein – distributed within 28 villages and settlements.
 Most of the working population commutes to Villach, a nearby town.
 The decentralized structure, the dominant role of Villach for everyday life, and the difficulties to organise a social life given these circumstances were major topics throughout the community arena process conducted as part of InContext.

 During the community arena process a variety of topics have been addressed: environment, tourism, economy, and social topics among others.
 The focus of the process has been placed on vision-building, and a common vision and slogan have been developed.
 The words used to formulate the vision represent some of the values central to the Community Arena members: freedom, joy, love of life, people and nature.
-The overall slogan for the community is "We shape FinkensteRn for the benefit of all".
+The overall slogan for the community was "We shape FinkensteRn for the benefit of all".
 This reflects the citizens' wish for participation; well-being as a common individual and collective goal; social and environmental sustainability; and economic sustainability as a prerequisite for freedom.

 For further information see: http://lebensklima.at/finkenstein/ (German)